kelseyanderic/invitation/schedule.md

 # Schedule

 ## Friday
 A dinner

 ## Saturday
-Fun things to do
+Wedding and reception

 ## Sunday
 A reward for sticking around